Skip Navigation

 Who can have robotic surgery?

-Benefits and risks of da Vinci robotic surgery
+Benefits of robotic surgery

-Using da Vinci, your doctor can perform complex procedures through just a few small incisions.
+Your doctor can perform complex procedures through just a few small incisions.
 As a result, you can get back to normal life faster without the usual recovery that follows traditional surgery.

 Benefits of robotic surgery may include: